Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR): Derivatives of the 2D parameterization with respect to model parameters

-The first term on the right side in \eqref{eq:chain} is simply the difference between the contrast coefficients.
-The second term is the derivative of the approximate Heaviside function.
-In this work, for a $c$-level set, the approximate Heaviside function is defined as,
+The first factor on the right side in \eqref{eq:chain} is the difference between the contrast coefficients.
+The second term is the derivative of the transition function.
+The transition function for a $c$-level-set, $T(x)$, is defined as: